santu5496/EventManage/replit.md

 ```

 ## Database Configuration
-The app connects to an external SQL Server database.
-Connection string is in `appsettings.json`.
-If the database is unavailable, the app will display a warning but continue to run.
+The app connects to an external SQL Server database at `sql.bsite.net\MSSQL2016`.
+Connection string is configured in `appsettings.json`.

+**Note**: If the SQL Server is not accessible from Replit due to firewall restrictions, the app will show a database seeding error but will continue to run if the database already has data.

 ## Default Credentials (if database is seeded)
 - Admin: username `admin`, password `admin123`